KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 You have an option to change your Megacorp only once in the game at Level 4.
 Pick your Megacorp wisely as you cannot change your Megacorp again.
 How can I harvest energy in the game?
 You can harvest energy from cores all around you.
 Energy can be harvested from both allied cores as well as rival cores.
-Select the core on the battle map and click on the ‘Harvest’ button.
+Select the core on the battle map and click on the â€˜Harvestâ€™ button.
 You can harvest more energy from an allied core than a rival core of the same level.
 How do I create a core?
-You can create a core by planting a core seed at your desired location.
-‘Core seed’ is part of your inventory and can be planted at any desired location This seed, given you have the right amount of Time Credits and Energy grows into a core of your Megacorp How do I harvest energy from a core?
+You can create a core by planting a core seed at your desired location. â€˜Core seedâ€™ is part of your inventory and can be planted at any desired location This seed, given you have the right amount of Time Credits and Energy grows into a core of your Megacorp How do I harvest energy from a core?
-You can harvest energy from both allied cores as well as rival cores by tapping on the core and clicking on the ‘Harvest’ button.
+You can harvest energy from both allied cores as well as rival cores by tapping on the core and clicking on the â€˜Harvestâ€™ button.
 How do I capture a core?
 You can use weapons to neutralize an enemy core.
 Once enemy cores have to brought to a neutral state (White on the map) they can be captured for your Megacorp.